thegrumpys/odop/docs/design/GeometricSolidsProblem.md

 * Gold
 * Kryptonite  (Density (g cm-3) 0.003425  )

-where the appropriate density value will be used as the calculation input.
+where the density value associated with the user selected material will be used as the calculation input.

-A second calculation input can be used to convert the density values to other unit systems.
+Optionally, a second calculation input can be used to convert the density values to other unit systems.

 Given success with the rectangular box problem, there may be interest in other solid shapes.
+For example, cylinder, sphere and wire.
+The wire case can be used as a step towards spring design materials tables.